canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 With the host now correctly configured and ready to go, it's time to launch LXD.

-If this is the first time you've used LXD, see our [getting started guide][gettingstarted] guide for a few pointers.
+If this is the first time you've used LXD, see our [getting started guide][getstarted] guide for a few pointers.

-In particular, you will need to have a network and a storage pool defined, `lxd init` will step you through the process if you've not done this already.
+In particular, you will need to have a network and a storage pool defined.
+The `lxd init` command will step you through the process if you've not done this already.

 You can then launch a fresh deployment of Ubuntu 16.04 with the following
 command: